ruXlab/localnode/README.md

   This containerization ensures a consistent and reproducible environment for your EVM network forking needs.

-- **Network Diversity**: Obvisouly, Ethereum is _still_ Mainnet.
-But most activities are in the L2 and other L1 chains.
+- **Network Diversity**: Obviously, Ethereum is _still_ Mainnet, the old and very important guy.
+  But we can't ignore other chains where so much activities are happening.

 ## Getting Started